 Submitting a revision

 If you need to submit a revision, you can do so from your Author Centre (please note you don’t need to start a new submission).
-Locate your original manuscript in your Author Dashboard, and click on “Create a revision” (the purple star icon).
-You will also be able to see how many days are left for you to revise and re-submit your manuscript.
+Locate your original manuscript in your Author Dashboard, and click on “Create a revision”.
+You will also be able to see how many days you have left to revise and re-submit your manuscript.

 Once you have begun your revision, it will show in your “Revised Manuscripts in Draft” queue on your Author Centre dashboard.